Description

 property of a GameObject

 represents the scale of the object in world coordinates.
-This property is crucial for determining how the object is scaled in the scene, independent of its parent objects.
-It is a Vector3
+This property is crucial for understanding how the object is scaled relative to the entire scene, as opposed to its local scale which is relative to its parent object.

 Usage